 The Mountain Range (Cusco, Puno, etc)

 November – Mid April.
-This is the wet season with most rainfall in January and February.
+This is the wet season with most of the rains happening between January and February.
 Most mornings are usually clear and dry with outbursts of heavy rain in the afternoons.
-The daily temperatures are usually18°C with only a small drop at night, 15°C. The locals say the best weather for trekking is around full moon (and I tend to believe them) so if it is possible make your plans then.
-The Inca Trail is much less crowded during this period and there’s an abundant fresh water supply, but of course be well equipped for the rain.
-You’ll also find some roads may become impassable particularly when trying to visit villages off the beaten track.
-Many of Peru’s major festivals such as the February Carnival and Easter Week take place during this period.
+The daily temperatures are usually between 16°C to 18°C with only a small drop at night, 15°C. The Inca Trail is less crowded during this period and there’s plenty of fresh water from the streams that come from the main glaciers, but of course be well equipped for the rain.
+You will also find some roads may become just impossible to drive by, particularly when trying to visit villages off the beaten tracks.
+Many of Peru’s major festivals such as the Carnival and Easter Week take place during this period.

 The Coast.

-This is summertime on the coast where the weather is hot and dry and ideal for swimming and getting a tan.
-Temperatures on average range from 25 -35°C.
+December – April.
+This is summertime in the coast where the weather is hot and humid and ideal for swimming , visiting the beaches and getting a tan.
+Temperature average is from 25 -35°C.

 May – November.
-From May to November the temperature drops a bit and you’ll find blankets of sea mist engulfing the coast from the south right up to about 200 km north of Lima.
-At this time of year only the northern beaches near Tumbes are warm enough to provide pleasant swimming
+The temperature drops a bit and you will find blankets of sea mist engulfing the coast from the south right up to about 200 km north of Lima.
+At this time of the year only the northern beaches near Tumbes are warm enough to provide pleasant swimming.

 The Jungle

+April – October.
 This is the ‘dry’ season with daily temperatures fluctuating among 30–35°C. However cold fronts from the South Atlantic are common when the temperatures can drop to 15°C during the day and 13°C at night.
-The dry season is the best time to visit the jungle … there are fewer mosquitoes and the rivers are low, exposing the river shores.
-It’s also a good time to see nesting and to view the animals at close range, as they stay close to the rivers and offer a better opportunity to be appreciated.
+The dry season is the best time to visit the jungle, there are few mosquitoes and the rivers are low, giving the chance to see the river shores.
+It’s also a good time to see nesting and to view the wildlife at a very close range, as they stay near the rivers and offer a better opportunity to be appreciated.

 Top